ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

    This resource is created only in case the KDC has an associated authentication credential and this is required for the correct group operation.
 It is REQUIRED of application profiles to define whether the KDC has such an associated authentication credential (REQ8).

-   A Client can interact with this resource in order to retrieve the current authentication credential of the KDC, in addition to when joining the group.
+   As a group member, a Client can access this resource in order to retrieve the current authentication credential of the KDC.

    Clients may be authorized to access this resource even without being group members, e.g., if authorized to be external signature verifiers for the group.